Coin dispenser

 A coin dispenser (or coin changer or money changer) is a device that changes or dispenses coins.
 It can take various forms.
 One type is a portable coin dispenser, invented by Jacques L. Galef, often worn on a belt, used by conductors and other professions for manual fare collection.
 It dispenses a single coin when a lever is depressed.

-Another type is a fixed coin dispenser that dispenses several coins at once, such as four quarters or five nickels, for making change at a venue for coin-operated devices, such as a penny arcade, pinball parlor, or Automat.
+Another type is a fixed coin dispenser that dispenses several coins at once, such as four quarters or five nickels, for making change at a venue for coin-operated devices, such as a penny arcade, pinball parlour, or Automat.
 It is typically mounted in a staffed booth or counter.

 A third type, sometimes called a "change maker" or "automatic cashier", has an array of 100 or more buttons that dispense exact amounts of change from 1¢ to $1.00.
 These are typically found at teller windows in banks and sometimes in retail establishments.
 This type of change maker may also operate electromechanically under control of a cash register, automatically giving correct change for a customer's purchase.